Nine Ladies Stone Circle - heritage under threat

 If this scheme goes ahead it will not only degrade a part of the world's second most popular National Park (the most popular is in Japan) including a Grade II Listed building (the Earl Grey Tower, a monument erected to commemorate the passing of the 1832 Reform Act) and the Nine Ladies, but it will disrupt the water supply to the nearest village, which is supplied from a spring near the quarry site.
 There will be continuous heavy lorry traffic through areas not designed to withstand the vibration this will cause, with a consequent risk of building deterioration - in other words, houses falling down.

 Permission for quarrying has been granted by the Peak National Park, but they have given Stancliffe Stone Ltd. unworkable guidelines in the way they quarry.
 Stancliffe Stone plan an appeal against these guidelines.
-The situation with old mineral permissions is rather complicated, but it appears local councils have to compensate companies if a permission is overturned.
+The situation with old mineral permissions is rather complicated, but it appears local councils have to compensate companies if permission is overturned.
 This is not in keeping with the 'polluter pays' philosophy of the present government.

 The Peak District National Park Authority acted recently to stop work when the company began making a path and chopping down trees in the area without the necessary planning permission.
 Bob Adams, vice-chair of the Planning Committee said, “This is one of a number of controversial proposals to re-open quarries around Stanton Moor which we are currently considering.
 Permissions granted in the 1950s may give the owners certain rights but the Environment Act of 1995 recognises that these have to be weighed up against the damage that can be caused, especially in National Parks.
 We are determined to do everything we can to ensure the National Park is protected.”

 The proposed quarry is only 200m from Nine Ladies and 30m from the North Circle, another of the five original stone circles, of which four remain.
 Also nearby is a Bronze Age burial site (45 mounds, mostly excavated), five badger setts, bat habitats and a herd of wild Norwegian Fallow Deer.
-It will be a deep quarry (100m below current levels) and the a local geologist thinks it would make the landscape susceptible to landslips.)
+It will be a deep quarry (100m below current levels) and a local geologist thinks it would make the landscape susceptible to landslips.)

 Tent-dwelling protestors have moved in to campaign over the threat right next door to Stanton Moor.
 Sparky, one of the Nine Ladies 'eco-warriors' described how they are camping in the shelter of the old quarry, about 1/2 mile from the top of the hill and well away from the Nine Ladies.
 "We are keeping an eye on the Nine Ladies site and regularly pick up the litter from around there.
 About 30 people take it in turns to stay in about 15 tents and tree-houses.
 Anyone is very welcome to come and visit".
 Contact them on 01523 164256 (text pager).
 The 'eco-warriors' are being supported with food parcels from the local residents' group known as SLAG (Stanton Lees Action Group).